jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_component_pagefaults.md

 ---
 title: Page Faults per Second
 last_updated: July 29, 2016
-summary: "This is a measure of the number of page faults per second on the system.
+summary: "This is a measure of the number of page faults per second on the monitored Windows Server.
 This value includes soft faults and hard faults."
 sidebar: c_windows_sidebar
 permalink: windows_component_pagefaults.html
 id: SoWHomePage.flwPageFaults